 7. A pint of white vinegar poured down your loo and left overnight should budge water rings and any stains.

 9. Bought a stained, thrifted teapot?
-Fill with 25% white vinegar and 75% boiling water.
+Fill with 25% white vinegar and 75% boiling water and ready a vinegar mixture.
 Leave to cool and the buff away the stains with a dry cloth.

 10. Got grease stains on the splash back behind your cooker?
 Run neat vinegar across them on a damp cloth and they should budge in no time.